vtorresortiz/docker-logs/README.md

 # Docker compose logs to splunk using fluentd

-A dummy app/ to log on STDOUT and use Docker Compose to enable fluentd collect them and send it to Splunk with HEC plugin.
+A dummy app/ to log on STDOUT and use fluentd to collect them and send it to Splunk with HEC plugin on docker compose.

 To start
 ```